-Endometriosis Awareness Week 2019 runs March 3 – March 9, and unfortunately it’s a disease I’m all too aware of.
+Endometriosis Awareness Week happens in the beginning of March each year, and unfortunately it’s a disease I’m all too aware of.
 I was diagnosed in my mid-30s, after visiting a fertility specialist when our efforts to start a family weren’t working.
 Infertility is one of the possible side effects of endometriosis.
 I was just relieved that after years of ridiculously painful cramps, I had an explanation.

 Endometriosis is a condition where the tissue that normally grows inside the uterus (the endometrium) begins to grow outside the uterus and can spread to other parts of the body where it continues to grow and tries to shed like a normal endometrium, however it can’t and becomes trapped.
 This leads to pain and the development of scar tissue and adhesions.

 Endometriosis hurts.
 It causes the kind of cramps that feel like someone is stabbing your uterus with a fork over and over until your legs feel numb down to your toes.
 I remember in high school, my mom would sometimes find me crying in the middle of the night, unable to sleep because my cramps were so bad.
 Of course nobody really knew or talked about endo back then, so she just told me that was a normal part of having periods.

 It’s not normal.

 When I was diagnosed, I had never even heard of the disease.
 In fact, WordPress seems to have only recently stopped trying to tell me it is not even a word.
 When I wrote my IVF blog several years ago, every time I wrote “endometriosis” the spell checker would insist it was wrong.